Mohammad-Hosein88/expanded_bottom_sheet/README.md

 # Note

-* The centerWidget MUST be a SliverList otherwise it will give an error
+** The centerWidget MUST be a SliverList otherwise it will give an error **

+When the bottom sheet is up, the back button closes the bottom sheet

+New customizing features are going to be added